RubyMaelstrom/NPLua/README.md

 ### Compatibility
 The Pi Pico 2W is a great little device, but it doesn't have an operating system.
 Thus, standard Lua functions like `os.execute` and `os.exit` will not function in NPLua.
 Most other standard functions are supported.
 Try things out!
 That's one of the fun things about NPLua, you can play around with things without a bunch of reflashing of the hardware.
 There are also a couple of custom features implemented. `led(bool)` will turn the led on (true) or off (false). `sleep(number)` will initiate a sleep state for the entered number of seconds.

-There's also a full suite of GPIO functions. `gpio.setMode(pin, number)` will initialize the pin as input or output (0 for input, 1 for output). `gpio.write(pin, bool)` will turn a particular pin on or off. `gpio.read(pin, bool)` will, you guessed it, read in a pin is on or off. `gpio.toggle(pin)` will toggle the state of a pin.
+There's also a full suite of GPIO functions. `gpio.setMode(pin, number)` will initialize the pin as input or output (0 for input, 1 for output). `gpio.write(pin, bool)` will turn a particular pin on or off. `gpio.read(pin, bool)` will, you guessed it, read if a pin is on or off. `gpio.toggle(pin)` will toggle the state of a pin.

 ### Bugs
 Have you found a bug in NPLua?
 I'm not surprised, I'm sure there are plenty!
 Let me know, and I'll try to fix it.